miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 and BCPL, the precursor to C that made UNIX possible.
 We Americans love rewriting history.
 Yippee-ki-yay mudder fudder!

-I would have probably lived my whole life in a 30-mile radius of that grey dreary little ideally desolate corner of suburbia, with such wonderful character as Pamby Cruller. who told my sister she was adopted before she herself knew.
+I would have probably lived my whole life in a 30-mile radius of that grey dreary little ideally desolate corner of suburbia, with such wonderful character as Namby Cruller who told my sister she was adopted before she herself knew.
 Way to raise your kid there Crullers!
 My life then became miserable.

 When I wasn't being ostracize for being smart at schools, I was being beat up or accidentally killing cats at home.
 The deaths were all accidents!
 Head job after head job pounded into me, pushing my sensitive ass out to the creek.
 Ever watch the wonderful cartoon Craig of The Creek?
 Yeah that was me except for the happy family life part.